 The acetic acid in 5% vinegar is a desiccant that sucks the life out of plant leaves.
 It’s most destructive to young plants with immature roots, though it just rolls off weeds with waxy leaves, like pennywort or thistle.

-Don’t know if vodka makes weeds fall down dead or drunk, but 1 ounce mixed with 2 cups of water and a couple of drops of dish soap will dry out weeds that live in the sun.
-Doesn’t work that well on shade-loving weeds.
+I don’t know if vodka makes weeds fall down dead or drunk, but one ounce mixed with 2 cups of water and a couple of drops of dish soap will dry out weeds that live in the sun.
+It doesn’t work that well on shade-loving weeds.
 Protect desirables, because vodka will dry them out, too.

 The oil in soap can break down waxy or hairy weed surfaces, making them vulnerable to desiccants.
 So add a few drops of liquid dish detergent to vinegar or vodka sprays to keep the solution on leaves.
 The soap also makes leaves shiny, which will help you keep track of what you’ve sprayed.